 In the past it was believed that the baby’s foreskin should have separated from the glans by about four years of age, and was recommended that parents should start to push it back and wash underneath.
-Sadly this policy led to problems resulting in the unnecessary circumcision of many young boys.
-We now know that while the foreskin may start to separate at about four years of age, it often doesn’t separate on it’s own until puberty, so it is best to leave well alone.
+Sadly this policy led to problems resulting in damage to the foreskin and the unnecessary circumcision of many young boys.
+We now know that while the foreskin may start to separate as early as four or five years of age in a few little boys, it mostly doesn’t separate on it’s own until puberty, so it is best to leave well alone.
 Pushing it back to wash can cause damage resulting in adhesions forming.

-Also washing with alkaline soap can irritate the sensitive foreskin, causing inflammation and pain that can result in doctors suggesting cutting it off, though that is unnecessary and careful treatment can solve the problem.
-If you have strong feelings about wanting to use a cleanser, Sebamed has a range of cleansing products that are the same pH as the skin, pH 5.5.
+Also washing with plain water is best as alkaline soap can irritate the sensitive foreskin, causing inflammation and pain that can result in doctors suggesting cutting it off, though that is unnecessary and careful treatment can solve the problem.
+If you have strong feelings about wanting to use a cleanser, Sebamed has a range of intimate cleansing products that are the same pH as the skin, pH 5.5 which is slightly acidic.
 They are safe to use when washing his body (some of the foam will wash over his penis, and that’s fine).
-When we understand that in some boys the foreskin may not be retractable till they are up to 16 years old, we will understand why it is best not to touch it, and never to try to retract it.
+When we understand that in some boys the foreskin may not be retractable till they are up to 18 years and occasionally older, we will understand why it is best not to touch it, and never to try to retract it.
 So when you bath your son, simply wash the penis as you would a finger, using clean water.
 (See the article on this site Should I have my baby son circumcised? for more information on the physiology of the foreskin and how it works).You may notice that your child’s foreskin “balloons” when he urinates, but that it not a cause for concern.
 It simply means that the foreskin is starting to separate from the tissue below it and is a healthy sign.
 A young child discovers that it’s pleasurable to touch his own penis and all toddlers do it.
 But if they pull it at all they tend to pull the foreskin forwards, not backwards, so retraction, which can cause problems, usually doesn’t happen.
 Also if the toddler does something that hurts, he will stop.
 So the general rule is that nobody but the toddler (including doctors) should touch the boy’s penis, or try to retract the foreskin.

 As your son grows, his foreskin will separate from the glans.
 By puberty, if it hasn’t happened before, erections will help the separation to happen.
 At whatever age your son’s foreskin separates from the glans, he will probably pull it back in the shower or bath, and wash underneath.
 If he is not sure how, his father or an older brother can show him.
 Some grown men can tolerate ordinary soap by this stage, but if they find them irritating they can use one of the many intimate cleansing products with a pH of 5.5 like the one mentioned above.

 The intact child’s charter: “I’M INTACT, DON’T RETRACT — ONLY CLEAN WHAT IS SEEN.”
 If your child needs to see a doctor for any reason, you may need to find a paediatrician who has experience with intact children.
 Not all do, and some will try to retract the foreskin on any child they see who is over four to six years old.
-If anyone tries to retract your sons foreskin, you have the right to ask them to please stop immediately!
+If anyone tries to retract your son’s foreskin, you have the right to tell them to stop immediately!